henrikbostrom/RandomForest/README.md

-            an integer means using cross-validation with this no. of folds. a float between 0 and 1 means using this fraction of the dataset for testing :cv means using cross-validation with folds specified by a column labeled FOLD :test means dividing the data into training and according to boolean values in a column labeled TEST (true means that the example is used for testing)
+            an integer means using cross-validation with this no. of folds. a float between 0 and 1 means using this fraction of the dataset for testing :cv means using cross-validation with folds specified by a column labeled FOLD :test means dividing the data into training and test according to boolean values in a column labeled TEST (true means that the example is used for testing)
         - example: protocol = 0.25 (25% of the data is for testing)